L. Subramaniam: Personal life

-Subramaniam was married to Viji Subramaniam (née Vijayashree Shankar), who died on 9 February 1995 and since November 1999 has been married to the Indian playback singer Kavita Krishnamurthy.
+Subramaniam was married to Viji Subramaniam (née Vijayashree Shankar), who died on 9 February 1995.
+Since November 1999 he has been married to the Indian playback singer Kavita Krishnamurthy.
 He has four children with Viji — Gingger Shankar, Bindu Subramaniam, Dr. Narayana Subramaniam and Ambi Subramaniam.

 He continues to perform pieces with his daughter singer/songwriter Bindu Subramaniam, violin duets with his son, Ambi Subramaniam,” and has further recorded and given several concerts with Krishnamurthy.
 Their collaborations have earned them the nickname Subramaniam Gharana.
 He also performs with his eldest son Dr. Narayana Subramaniam.